GoogleChrome/developer.chrome.com/site/en/docs/crux/history-api/index.md

 ## Common use case

-The CrUX History API allows for the querying of a historty user experience metrics for a specific URI like "Get the history of time series metrics for the `https://example.com` origin."
+The CrUX History API allows for the querying of historical user experience metrics for a specific URI like "Get the historical UX trends for the `https://example.com` origin."

 The History API follows the same structure as the daily [CrUX API](../api/) except values are given in an array, and keys are labelled with plural names (for example, `histogramTimeseries` instead of `histogram`, or `p75s` instead of `p75`).